-From these arguments, scholars in their various scholarly works highlight the electoral challenges facing democracies in some developing countries, but these works have not sufficiently addressed the problem of irregularities given its consistent recurrence in six election cycles in Nigeria.
-Again, while cross-national studies like Goldsmith, Birch, Gutiérrez-Romero and LeBas, and Fjelde and Höglund provide general comparative insights on the electoral operations of different countries, they fail to show within-country analysis of electoral systems vis-à-vis factors facilitating the recurring incidence of electoral irregularities.
+From these arguments, scholars in their various scholarly works highlight the electoral challenges facing some ballot-box democracies, but these works have not sufficiently addressed the problem of irregularities given its consistent recurrence in Nigeria.
+Again, while cross-national studies like Fjelde and Höglund provide general comparative insights on the electoral operations of different countries, they fail to show within-country analysis of electoral systems vis-à-vis the recurring incidence of electoral irregularities.
 Thus, one-case analysis can deeply provide insights into the within-country analysis as it concerns the consistent occurrence of electoral irregularities.
-The winner-take-all MES can equally provide an understanding of why electoral irregularities have become recurrent in six election seasons in Nigeria.
+The winner-takes-all MES can equally provide an understanding of why electoral irregularities have become recurrent in six election seasons in Nigeria.